mne-tools/mne-python/doc/source/python_manual.rst

 Subjects without MRI
 --------------------

-For subjects for which no structural mri is available, an average brain model can be substituted (for example, the *fsaverage* brain that comes with Freesurfer_).
+For subjects for which no structural MRI model is available, a generic brain model can be substituted.

-To prepare the *fsaverage* brain for use with mne-python, run
+The default is to use the *fsaverage* brain that comes with Freesurfer_.

-    >>> mne.create_default_subject()
+However, any valid MRI subject can be used.
+The convenience function :func:`mne.create_default_subject` can be used to copy the *fsaverage* brain form the freesurfer directory to the subjects directory and add some auxiliary files form the mne directory.

-Once this is done, a coregistration GUI can be used to scale the *fsaverage* brain to better match another subject's head shape.
+The mne-python coregistration GUI can be used to scale a generic brain to better match each subject's head shape.
 The GUI is launched with::

     >>> mne.gui.coregistration()